Costs and benefits of authentication advice: Benefits model

-It is broadly believed that advice is attempting to guide the creation of robust authentication systems with the goal of preventing unauthorized access to an account or to data \cite{arnell2012systematic}\cite{florencio2010security}\cite{herley2009so}\cite{shay2009comprehensive}.
-This is what we define as the goal of the advice.
-Therefore, the benefit of a piece of advice is the affect it has towards achieving this goal.

 Unauthorized access has many avenues and one piece of advice is unlikely to protect against them all.
-For example, requiring passwords of length 12 might help against a password guessing attack, but will do nothing to protect against phishing.
+For example, requiring passwords of length 12 might help against a password guessing attack, but will do nothing to protect against a phishing attack.
 In order to represent how `beneficial' a piece of advice is, we would like to know in which ways the piece of advice protects against unauthorized access, if at all.

 To this end, we require a concise list of the different methods an adversary could use to gain access to a protected account.
-The NIST 2017 Digital Identity Guidelines \cite{nist2017} document includes a table of ``Authenticator Threats''.
+The NIST 2017 Digital Identity Guidelines \cite{nist2017} includes a table of ``Authenticator Threats''.
 Given that this NIST 2017 authentication document has been a highly regarded \cite{nistcox} and thoroughly researched document we accept these as a concise list of the attack vectors against authentication.
-Below, in our Table~\ref{tab:attacks}, we list the attacks from Table 8-1 in the Authentication and Lifecycle Management volume of the NIST 2017 Digital Identity Guidelines.
+Below, in our Tab.~\ref{tab:attacks}, we list the attacks that NIST identified (Tab.~8-1 in~\cite{nist2017}).
 Included is the name, details and example for each different attack type.
 In places we diverge slightly from the official description and/or example provided in the NIST document and instead indicate our interpretation of the threat.

-We then considered the threats addressed by our advice statements.
-All the threats mitigated or created by each piece of advice fit under these 11 categories, except the threat mitigated by ``Log out of public computers''.
-If a user does not log out of a public computer then the only protection a user has is the moral compass of the next person who uses that computer.
-In this way a user's account can already be thought of as in a state of compromise.
-It was not obvious which of the 11 NIST categories this opportunistic attack comes under.
-As a stopgap we placed it as Eavesdropping.